AntsInMyEy3sJohnson/KnowledgeBaseOpenShiftKubernetes/99_KubernetesBook/02_service_discovery.md

 * Neat: Service object will load-balance only to pods whose readiness check succeeded
 * This way, the service object along with a readiness check can also be used to implement graceful shutdowns

+## NodePort

+* If the `spec.type` field of a service object is set to `NodePort`, Kubernetes will choose a random port (or use a specific one if a port has been defined by the user) to open on all of the cluster nodes
+* All nodes then direct traffic sent to that port to the pods identified by the service object's label selector
+* A NodePort works in addition to a cluster IP, so defining a NodePort won't overwrite or replace the cluster IP
+* The NodePort can be set when creating the service object from a YML definition by means of the `spec.type` or when creating it on the fly using `kubectl expose` with `--type NodePort` specified